FAQs

 -

-Under federal law, clients who are not using insurance have the right to receive a Good Faith Estimate describing the expected cost of services.
+Under federal law, clients who are not using insurance have the right to receive a Good Faith Estimate of the expected cost of services.

-You can request this estimate before beginning treatment or at any point during care.
-Additional information about this right is available at www.cms.gov/nosurprises.
+Additional information about this right is available at www.cms.gov/nosurprises. -

 -